-Current Temple University Students transferring to Communication Science, Public Health, or Therapeutic Recreation
+Current Temple University Students transferring to Communication Science, Kinesiology, Public Health, or Therapeutic

-Students interested in transferring into these departments and who are already enrolled at Temple University should contact the College of Health Professions Undergraduate Advisor at 215.204.6779 to schedule an appointment to discuss transfer and degree completion requirements and initiate an intra-university transfer (IUT).
+Students interested in transferring into Communication Science (Speech-Language-Hearing or Linguistics) and Public Health should contact the College of Health Professions Undergraduate Advisor at 215-204-6779 to schedule an appointment to discuss transfer and degree completion requirements and initiate an intra-university transfer.
+Students in Therapeutic Recreation should contact the transfer advisor at 215-204-6733 to schedule an advising appointment.
+Students interested in Kinesiology should contact the advisor at 215-204-1953.
 Intra-University transfers will be notified of the decision in a letter from the Dean's Office.
 A minimum GPA of 2.0 is required for admission to any of these programs.

 Current Temple University Students transferring to Nursing or Health Information Management